kirbyjudd/python-api-challenge/README.md

 Lastly, I added the hotel name and country as additional hover message information for the previously generated hvplot map.

 # File Location
+The files are located in the "WeatherPy" folder.

-Both the WeatherPy_main.ipynb and VacationPy_main.ipynb files can be found in the "starter_code" folder.
+- Both the WeatherPy_main.ipynb and VacationPy_main.ipynb files can be found in the "starter_code" folder.

-The cities.csv and four scatterplot .png figures can be found in the "output_data" folder.
+- The cities.csv and four scatterplot .png figures can be found in the "output_data" folder.